 Program Manager: Caroline Pence

-Objective: Healthy Families Dalton provides a continuum of voluntary, research-based services to all expectant parents and parents of newborns in Whitfield and Murray Counties.
-Based on an assessment of family strengths and needs, each family is offered short-time telephone support services through First Steps or long-term home visitation services through Healthy Families.
-Healthy Families home visitation services may be provided to families prenatally through the child’s fourth birthday
+Objective: Healthy Families is a component of the Georgia Home Visiting Program, a continuum of supports and services available to expectant parents and parents of children ages 0-5 in Whitfield and Murray Counties.
+Families are screened by First Steps to determine family strengths and needs.
+Families that could benefit from on-going support are offered home visitation services through Healthy Families or Parents as Teachers.
+Healthy Families home visitation services are provided to families prenatally through the child’s fourth birthday.

-Program Funding: The program currently receives funding from the Department of Human Resources, Safe and Stable Families Program, Governor’s Office of Children and Families, Mohawk Foundation, and United Way of Northwest Georgia.
+Program Funding: The program currently receives funding from the Department of Public Health, Department of Human Resources, Safe and Stable Families Program, Mohawk Foundation, the Alan S. Lorberbaum Family Foundation, Roman Open, United Way of Northwest Georgia, and private donations.

 Child-related outcomes include but are not limited to:

 - Increased utilization of well-baby care;